 Any procurement by project companies may be governed by the terms of the bid documents and the subsequent concession agreements that may be signed by such company.
-That being said, in certain instances, additional taxes or duties may also be levied (for instance, the recently introduced safeguard duty on the import of solar panels from certain countries).
+More recently, to promote India's "Make in India" initiative, the Ministry of New and Renewable Energy approves and empanels manufacturers in relation to wind turbine and solar photovoltaic module in respect of government associated renewable energy projects.
+Further, in certain instances, additional taxes or duties may also be levied (such as safeguard duty on the import of solar panels from certain countries).